 How Does Osteoarthritis Affect Older People?

 Your degree of suffering varies.
-Where as some people may be symptom-free others may suffer continuous disabling pain.
 The most common is mild or intermittent pain provoked by episodes of increased use or minor trauma.
+Whereas some people may be symptom-free, others may suffer continuous disabling pain.

-The joints most commonly affected are the weight bearing joints: hip, knee, ankles, feet and spine.
+The joints most commonly affected are the weight-bearing joints: hip, knee, ankles, feet and spine.
 However, osteoarthritis can affect any joint in the body and is common in the hands and shoulders.
-Severe cases may require surgical treatment but most will respond very well to physiotherapy and medication prescribed by your doctor.
+Severe cases may require surgical treatment, but most will respond very well to physiotherapy and medication prescribed by your doctor.

 - joint pain or tenderness that intermittently returns